Delaware Drug and Alcohol Statistics

 If you need assistance in choosing which level of care is best for you, we are here to help.
 Call our free and confidential helpline at 800-926-9037 (Who Answers?) to speak to a support specialist at any time.

-Should You Travel to Delaware for Drug and Alcohol Treatment?
+Should You Travel for Drug and Alcohol Rehab in Delaware?

 When deciding whether you should enroll in a local treatment center or travel to a drug or alcohol rehab in Delaware, think about whether you can access the type(s) of care you need in your local area.
 If you can’t, traveling to a Delaware facility may be your best option for getting the level of care you require.